luhem7/dotfiles/arch_linux/1_userland.md

 **Locking the screen before going to sleep**
 Hyprlock takes care of locking the screen and Hypridl is a idle management daemon that takes care of firing off events related to the desktop being idle or going to sleep.

 First, copy over the config files in this repo to `~/.config/hypr/`.
 Then install the required packages.
+It is important that we copy over the config files first as hyprlock might just draw a blank screen instead of
 ```
 sudo pacman -S hyprlock hypridle
 ```